-The remainder of this paper is organized as follows.
-Section \ref{sec:prelim} introduces the necessary background on lattices, cyclotomic rings, the Minkowski embedding, and the Module Learning With Errors (MLWE) problem.
-Section \ref{sec:cdpr} reviews the CDPR quantum attack pipeline for ideal lattices, establishing notation and identifying the sign-selection sub-problem.
-Section \ref{sec:orth} establishes trace orthogonality in $2$-power cyclotomic rings and analyzes the covering radius of the ring of integers.
-Section \ref{sec:twophase} presents our base two‑phase module reduction algorithm.
-Section \ref{sec:crt} improves the polynomial factor via CRT‑scaled rounding.
-Section \ref{sec:milp} addresses sign optimization using mixed‑integer linear programming and security implications for ML‑KEM while Section \ref{sec:conclusion} concludes the paper.
+The rest is organized as follows.
+Section \ref{sec:prelim} introduces the necessary background on lattices, cyclotomic rings, Minkowski embedding, and module learning With errors (MLWE) problem.
+Section \ref{sec:cdpr} reviews the CDPR's quantum attack for ideal lattices.
+Section \ref{sec:orth} establishes the trace orthogonality in $2$-power cyclotomic rings and analyzes the covering radius of the ring of integers.
+Section \ref{sec:twophase} presents our module reduction algorithm.
+Section \ref{sec:crt} improves the polynomial factor via Chinese Remainder Theorem (CRT)‑scaled rounding.
+Section \ref{sec:milp} addresses sign optimization using mixed‑integer linear programming (MILP) while Section \ref{sec:conclusion} concludes the paper.